All Walks of Life: Teaching with Participate Learning

 “If you love teaching, do this experience,” Franklin said.
 “If you love this profession, it’s a great experience because you learn new things.
 I know it’s a great chance for me.”

 Participate Learning welcomes teachers of all ages to come to the US to develop professionally and become more powerful global educators.
-Ambassadors share their stories and culture with students, taking what they learn back to their colleagues and schools in their home countries.
-Our ambassadors, in all walks of life, bring back methodologies and real-life experiences that give them unique, once in a lifetime opportunities—so why not take the leap?
+Ambassador teachers share their stories and culture with students, taking what they learn back to their colleagues and schools in their home countries.
+Our ambassador teachers, in all walks of life, bring back methodologies and real-life experiences that give them unique, once in a lifetime opportunities—so why not take the leap?

 Be bold, unite our world through global learning with us—apply here.